 If the service member/Veteran does not have a Bachelor Degree, have him/her apply for the Federal Pell Grant by entering www.fafsa.gov.Click Here

 Army, Navy, and Marines personnel can gain access to their military transcripts by creating a JST account.
 Air Force personnel will have to go through the Community College of the Air Force to access to their transcripts.
 To create a JST account, follow the instructions below: Log onto jst.doded.mil.Click Here

 Log onto www.gibill.va.gov and click on eBenefits.Click Here

 AWP connects Veterans with resources they need to improve their everyday lives.
 We work with local partners and state and national programs to comprehensively address the needs and logistical challenges that Veterans and their Families encounter on a daily basis.

 ASSISTANCE COULD INCLUDE

 Operation Family Caregiver (OFC) coaches the families of newly returning service members and Veterans to manage the difficulties they face when they come home.
 OFC is a personalized program, tailored specifically to the struggles of each family.
 Through proven methods, the program teaches military families how best to navigate their challenges, resulting in stronger and healthier families.
 Our coaches work through the Augusta Warrior Project, not the military, and will visit the caregiver's home, or meet by phone/Skype, to customize a 16- to 24-week program that is unique to each family.
 Together, caregivers and their coaches develop strategies that can help them get through the tough times and make plans for how to manage over the long term.
-This service is free to the caregiver and is generously funded through the Rosalyn Carter Institute.
+This free and confidential service is a program of the Rosalynn Carter Institute for Caregiving.
 To learn more, or request a coach, contact us at email@example.com or 706.951.7506.